 If the student does not have a Student Visa, they may study part-time.
 If the student has a Student Visa, they must complete their course within the standard full-time completion period, unless certain circumstances apply (see Student Visa conditions).
 They can choose to study part-time in a particular semester, as long as they are allowed by their faculty to overload later, or can catch up by studying Summer School units, if available.

 If Student Visa holders do not uphold their visa conditions, their visa may be cancelled and they may have to leave Australia.
-A full list of conditions is available from the Department of Immigration and Citizenship with the most important listed below:
+A full list of conditions is available from the Department of Immigration and Border Protection with the most important listed below:

 Student visa holders, other than Postgraduate research student visa holders listed below, are permitted, once their course has commenced, to work a maximum of 40 hours per fortnight during the semester and unlimited hours when their course is not in session.